pactflow/example-provider/README.md

     * Our PACT_BROKER_TOKEN environment variable is set from a Github Secret.
 This is a read/write token.
 For normal development use, you would use a read only token, as you would not be publishing verification results from your local machine.

 * In the [Makefile](Makefile):
-    * The target `create_or_update_travis_webhook` creates the Pactflow webhook that will trigger a build of the provider when any of its consumers publishes a pact with changed content.
+    * The target `create_or_update_pact_changed_webhook` creates the Pactflow webhook that will trigger a build of the provider when any of its consumers publishes a pact with changed content.
     * To call the Github API that triggers the build, the webhook uses a bearer token that is stored in a Pactflow secret called `${user.githubToken}`.
 The secret can be created using the `create_github_token_secret` target, or through the Pactflow UI.
     * The target `ci` runs when the provider has pushed a new commit.
 It performs the following tasks:
         * Run the isolated tests (including the pact verification tests, which publish the verification results)